 Most would separate the year in Singapore into wet & dry seasons, although it’s a little less distinctive than one might think.
 Two monsoons—the Southwest & the Northeast—affect Singapore at different times of the year.

-Nonetheless, even during these times you’ll want to make sure that your packing list for Singapore includes a lightweight rain jacket and a sturdy travel umbrella.
-Rain is never far around the corner on any Singapore itinerary!
+Nonetheless, even during these times, you’ll want to make sure that your packing list for Singapore includes a lightweight rain jacket and a sturdy travel umbrella.
+Rain is never far around the corner here!

 Do I need travel insurance in Singapore?